MickQG/DeepracerBlog/part2.md

 # Part 2: Breaking into the Top 10

 Edit: The code here is deprecated.
 With a more robust code requiring only 36 hours of total training time I was crowned the "Winner of Europe, Middle East and Africa - June Qualifier - Time trial".
 Part 3 update coming in the future.
+To note, especially if your cloned base model is not stable enough, _negative rewards_ tend to have bad convergence - car tends to suicide.
+Like in real life you would rather take no punishment (0 reward driving off track) than punishment (negative reward driving on track).

 You can find Part 1 __[here](https://mickqg.github.io/DeepracerBlog/)__.